top of page

 Q: Where can I buy your coffee?

-A: Currently, The Rooted Bean coffee is available at Fareway Grocery Store (Adel, IA), Adel Flowers and Gifts, and at our roastery (712 Cottage St. in Adel).
-If you are a business owner and would like to carry Rooted Bean coffee at your location please contact us.
+A: Currently, The Rooted Bean coffee is available at a number of partner stores, including Fareway in Adel.
+If you are a business owner and would like to carry Rooted Bean coffee at your location, please contact us.

 Q: Do you ship your coffee?